Attitude is everything!

 Long story short, the flight has been rescheduled to leave 12 hours after it returned and everyone is spending the day in Auckland hotels.

-Fortunately the delightful American Airlines attendant saw by fallen face and with fingers flying over the keyboard managed to rebook us (yes we had to pay for new tickets) and later I was able to plead my sorry case to the airline and get a partial refund for my stupidity.
+Fortunately the delightful American Airlines attendant saw by fallen face (she thought I was going to cry, she said) and with fingers flying over the keyboard managed to rebook us (yes we had to pay for new tickets) and later I was able to plead my sorry case to the airline and get a partial refund for my stupidity.

 Here’s a tip: save your tickets and boarding passes to send in with a pleading letter when you get home.
 You never know your luck if the error is all yours!